jqno/talks/README.md

 # Usage

-If you use Nix, just open a `nix-shell`.

-Otherwise,

 - Requires `pandoc` 2.7+ to generate slides.
 - Requires `fd` and `entr` to watch files.
 - run `bin/generate.sh <name-of-presentation>` to generate the html file for the presentation located in the `_slides/<name-of-presentation>` folder.